A highly reliable, low cost 48V 10A brushless DC (BLDC) motor controller

 By carrying this out we were able to garner extensive data on the exact performance required and then specify the driver accordingly and choose the components appropriately.

 A different challenge to what we normally do

 Whilst all of our higher volume customers are price sensitive and work hard to secure the best deal when volumes begin to rise, in this instance the challenge was even more significant.

 As you will be aware if you have read our other case studies or even worked with us in the past, most of our customised or bespoke design work normally involves adding quite specific features or options.
 However, in this case the driver is particularly simple.

-The focus on reliability being the most critical aspect, we did retain some of our normal suite of safety features on the controller.
+The focus on long term reliability being the most critical aspect, we did retain some of our normal suite of safety features on the controller.
 These features included under voltage protection and a safety cut out.
 Both are important in their own right but also contribute heavily to the overall requirement of ensuring longevity.

 Designed for manufacture over a long period

 Future proofing electronics is always difficult but there are steps which can be taken to help.
 We worked hard to ensure we only used the most standard components in the design – any values or requirements that were considered non standard or at risk of obsolescence were not accepted.